MicrosoftDocs/learn/learn-pr/reactors/blockchain-ethereum-networks/includes/6-deploy-ropsten-network.md

     :::image type="content" source="../media/metamask-ropsten-test-with-1-ether.png" alt-text="Screenshot showing the MetaMask browser extension.
 The account lists the ether quantity.":::

-### Install HDWalletProvider and fs
+### Install HDWallet-Provider and fs

-Next you'll need the [HDWallet-Provider](https://www.npmjs.com/package/@truffle/hdwallet-provider?azure-portal=true).
+Next you'll need [HDWallet-Provider](https://www.npmjs.com/package/@truffle/hdwallet-provider?azure-portal=true).
 This wallet-enabled Web3 provider creates your secret mnemonic and connection network address.
 You'll also need [fs](https://www.npmjs.com/package/fs?azure-portal=true) to read from your file system.

 To install both tools, return to the *todolist* project in Visual Studio Code.
-Open the terminal window and run the following commands:
+Open the terminal pane and run the following commands:

 1. `npm init`
 1. `npm install fs`
 1. `npm install @truffle/hdwallet-provider`

 Wait for the installations of fs and HDWallet-Provider to finish.
 You might see several warnings.
-Unless these warnings are errors, you can ignore them.
+As long as these warnings aren't errors, you can ignore them.

 ### Set up Infura and link the endpoints to the Ropsten test network